Operation Cedar Falls: Assessment

 Most authors, though, focus on the short-term outcome of the operation.
 They argue that, for all its impressive statistics, the operation failed to achieve its primary goal: Whereas it did deal a serious blow to the VC, communist forces swiftly reestablished their dominant position in the Iron Triangle.
 Moreover, the saturation bombing and artillery fire as well as the forced deportation of 6,000 civilians are considered tactics which, in addition to being morally highly questionable, were militarily counterproductive as well.
 While writing from completely different, if not opposed, political points of view, both journalist Stanley Karnow and political scientist Guenter Lewy cite the deportations as an example of a larger military strategy which deliberately displaced hundreds of thousands of the very people the US claimed to defend and thus alienated them from the South Vietnamese regime and their American allies.

 Some authors therefore see the operation as a prime example of what they consider as the fundamental misconceptions of America's military commitment in Southeast Asia as well as of the moral ambiguities or even outright atrocities caused by it; one author even cites the operation as an example of how not to wage an asymmetric war.

+Media portrayal

+A 2025 Vietnamese movie titled Tunnel: Sun in the Dark (Địa đạo: Mặt trời trong bóng tối) by Bùi Thạc Chuyên with main plot based on Operation Cedar Falls.
+The film depicts the lives of guerilla fighters and villagers resisting the operation.